Mimi's Organic Eats » Recipes » Cookies

 Ingredients

-• Almond Flour: I use store bought organic almond flour, but if you prefer making your own this also works.
-Just be sure to sift it before measuring as homemade almond flour can have more little chunks that store bought, and you don't want those in your French macarons.
+- Almond Flour: I use store bought organic almond flour, but if you prefer making your own this also works.
+Just be sure to sift it after you food processor it as homemade almond flour can have more little chunks that store bought, and you don't want those in your French macarons.

-• Pistachio Extract: I use organic pistachio extract for added flavor inside the filling.
-You can skip it if you don't have it, but the flavor won't be as pronounced.
+- Pistachio Extract: I use organic pistachio extract for added flavor inside the chocolate pistachio filling.
+You can skip it if you don't have it, but the flavor won't be as pronounced as you'll just have the pistachios on top.
+If you have a pistachio paste, that will work too.

 *For a full list of ingredients and measurements, visit the recipe card below.